 Brian Livingston, Director, Corporate Finance, Smith and Williamson:

-How do you avoid making an acquisition?
+How do you avoid failure during sale?

 Join us on